 . . . . . . . . . . . . . . . . . . . . .

 This chapter is about Agnes’s comfortable existence in the status-quo world.
-It is indeed a very comfortable and cozy chapter, if I do say so myself.
-I enjoyed writing it, and I enjoyed reading it again as I made edits.
+It is indeed a very comfortable and cozy chapter, and I enjoyed writing it.

 Aside from establishing the scene of the next chapter, which will be the opening of the summer court, not much happens here.
-As I wrote in my notes for the previous chapter, it’s important for the reader to understand why Agnes is willing to remain in the status quo.
+As I wrote in my notes for the previous chapter, it’s important for the reader to understand why Agnes is willing to remain content with the status quo.

-It seems as though Agnes is doing good work and making good plans, but none of this actually means anything.
-An astute reader should be asking the questions that Agnes is aggressively ignoring: How did she get out in the woods on the border of Erdbhein?
+It seems as though Agnes is doing useful work and making actionable plans for the future, but none of this actually means anything.
+An astute reader should be asking the questions that Agnes is aggressively ignoring: How did she find herself out in the woods on the border of her kingdom?
 Where did the demon come from?
 Who kidnapped her?
 Was it someone in the castle?
 Are they still there?

 Agnes needs to start asking herself these questions soon, because Fhiad is going to come back and cause trouble.
 For the time being, though, it’s nice to have a small interlude of peace.

 I recently read a Tumblr post (here) regarding how the Gothic genre is all about taking four pages to describe a staircase, and there’s a bit of that in this chapter.
-I want the reader to see and understand how run-down and decrepit Agnes’s castle is, and I want them to have an opportunity to enjoy this state of decay.
+I want the reader to see how shabby and decrepit Agnes’s castle is, and I want there to be an opportunity to enjoy the comfortable aspects of this state of decay.

-All of the chapters in this story have titles, by the way.
-I’m not sure if I’ll end up using them, but I especially like the title for this chapter: “A Slow and Silent Decay.”
+All of the chapters in An Unfound Door have titles, by the way.
+I’m not sure if I’ll end up using them, but I especially like the title for this chapter, “A Slow and Silent Decay.”